Kopie von 5C0A5CB5-4AF8-4B26-B2B3-5E4BF9078C85

 Ungleiches Deutschland – SozioÃķkonomischer DisparitÃĪtenbericht 2023

 Deutschland ist sozial und rÃĪumlich ein ungleiches Land: Ungleichheit zwischen Nord und SÞd, Ost und West, Stadt und Land und zwischen wirtschaftlich dynamischen Regionen und solchen, die vom Strukturwandel betroffen sind, weiterhin deutlich.
-Die Regionen unterscheiden sich in ihrer Struktur stark.
-Diese Unterschiede beeinflussen maßgeblich die Wanderungsbewegungen, EinkommensverhÃĪltnisse und die grundsÃĪtzlichen Lebens- und Chancenbedingungen der Menschen.
+Die starken Unterschiede in ihrer Struktur beeinflussen maßgeblich die Wanderungsbewegungen, EinkommensverhÃĪltnisse und die grundsÃĪtzlichen Lebens- und Chancenbedingungen der Menschen.

 Read More